Bayesian estimation of nonlinear Hawkes process: Main results

 \end{proposition}

-Therefore, the condition \textbf{(A4)} which is required in the unconstrained model disappears in those restricted models.
-This comes from the fact that in the latter models, if the true graph has no edge (resp. no edge arriving on node $k$ in the Receiver node dependent model) then the posterior distribution on $h$ (resp. $h_k$) concentrates at the rate $\sqrt{\log T}/\sqrt{T}$.
-This gives a sharp lower bound on the marginal density of $N$, i.e. on our denominator $D_T$ in \eqref{def:pposterior_dist}.
-We note that \eqref{ass:a4_1} is almost always verified.
-For instance, it is the case if the prior distribution on $S_k= \|h_k\|_1$ conditionally on $S_k\neq 0$ has a bounded density with respect to Lebesgue.
+Consequently, in those restricted Hawkes models, the above proposition states that the posterior distribution is consistent at $\delta_0$ under the much weaker assumption\eqref{ass:a4_1} on the prior compared to \eqref{eq:cond_prior_graph} of Theorem \ref{thm:post_graph}.
+In fact, in the \textbf{All-equal model} (resp. the \textbf{Receiver node dependent model}), if the true graph has no edge (resp. no edge arriving on node $k$), then the posterior distribution on $h$ (resp. $h_k$) concentrates at the paranetric rate $\sqrt{\log T/T}$.
+This gives a sharp lower bound on the marginal density of $N$, i.e., on the denominator $D_T$ in \eqref{def:pposterior_dist}.
+We note that \eqref{ass:a4_1} is a mild condition which is verified in particular when the prior distribution on $\Tilde{S} = \|\Tilde{h}\|_1$ (resp. $S_k= \|h_k\|_1$) conditionally on $\Tilde{S} \neq 0$ (resp. $S_k\neq 0$) has a density wrt the Lebesgue measure bounded by $\Tilde{S}^{-a}$ (resp. $S_k^{-a}$) with $a > 0$ near 0.

-We now study the consistency of Bayesian estimators.
-From Theorem \ref{thm:post_graph} or Proposition~\ref{prop:graph_restr}, we can directly obtain that the Bayesian estimator based on the $0-1$ loss function, i.e.